nxt3d/ensips/ensips/hooks.md

 ---
-ensip: TBD
 title: Hooks for Secure Onchain Data Resolution
-status: Idea
-type: Standards Track
-author: Prem Makeig (premm.eth) <premm@unruggable.com>, Raffy.eth <@raffy@unruggable.com>
+description: A method for redirecting ENS records to a different resolver and chain ID
+contributors:
+    - premm.eth
+    - raffy.eth
+ensip:
-created: 2024-10-07
+  created: "2024-10-07"
+  status: draft
 ---

 # Abstract

-This ENSIP introduces Hooks, a method for redirecting ENS records to a different resolver and chain ID.
-In the case of known resolvers, or a different resolver on the same chain, there are many benefits, including resolving secure records from a credential resolver, and caching the data location for later use.
+This ENSIP introduces Hooks, a method for redirecting ENS records to a different resolver, possibly on a different chain.
+In the case of known resolvers there are many benefits, including resolving secure records.
+It can also be a benefit for clients who want to resolve the data location of data before resolving the data.

 # Motivation